Skip to main content

 Time in the studio

-Over 2024, we’ll be releasing the music on streaming platforms and music videos on YouTube, so keep an eye for those.
-If you’re used to The Long Road’s stuff, you’ll definitely enjoy it, but you might also like to hear the different corners we’ve pushed our music to with this stuff.
-Exciting times ahead!
+Over 2024, we released the music on streaming platforms and music videos on YouTube.
+If you're used to The Long Road's stuff, you'll definitely enjoy it, but you might also like to hear the different corners we've pushed our music to with this stuff.
+Exciting times!

 Check out a bunch of pictures from our time in the studio below.